Best Free AI Tools Like ChatGPT for Students in 2026

 Mistakes Students Make with AI Tools

-These mistakes can cost you grades, time, and credibility.
+These errors can cost you grades, time, and credibility.
 Avoid every single one.

 - Submitting AI output directly: Always rewrite in your own voice.
 AI-generated text without editing is easily detected and flagged by plagiarism tools like Turnitin.